kmf-lab/steady-state-standard/README.md

 These help answer questions like:
 - Which actor is overloaded?
 - Are any channels full?
+- What might the latency be?
 - Is processing falling behind?

 ---